#FinancialFriday: What Is an Emergency Fund—and Why Every Business Owner Needs One

 In business and in life, unexpected expenses are inevitable.
 That’s why having an emergency fund is more than a financial safety net—it’s a smart, proactive step toward long-term stability.

-At TCP Bookkeeping LLC, we believe that peace of mind starts with preparation.
 Here’s what you need to know about building and managing an emergency fund to protect your business and your personal finances.

 🚨 What Is an Emergency Fund?